Health Plan for Faculty and Staff

 - Mental Health resources and care options

-Employees enrolled in the BCBS HDHP are automatically set up with an HSA, administered through HealthEquity, to put aside money tax free for qualified medical expenses.
+Employees enrolled in the BCBS HDHP are automatically set up with an HSA, administered through HealthEquity, to contribute money tax free for qualified medical expenses.
 HSA contributions – both yours and those provided by the university – can be used today or saved for future use, even in retirement.

 Understanding Health Savings Accounts (HSAs)